foundersandcoders/meetups/cfe-current-structure.md

 This document is intended as a guide for a structure to the 'coding for everyone' meetups on monday evenings at the Globetown campus.
 It is not intended as a doctrine, and should be changed if agreed that the current format with benefit from change.

+## Supervisors

+Try to organise who will be running the next meetup on the Monday **before** so there are no last minute surprises with who is running the evening.
+If you can't attend the meetup you had subscribed to, please find a replacement.

 ## Timeline

 **6-6.15pm**
 * Welcome people
 * Check if this is their first time here
-* Gauge coding level - split people by coding level onto the two different tables
+* Gauge coding level - perhaps split people by coding level onto the two different tables
 * Introduce people to gitter channel

 **6.15pm**